-If you are in the process of purchasing a home and would like an unbiased, third-party assessment, Firstline Inspections provides radon testing for real estate transactions in Wisconsin only.
-We utilize specialized equipment to give you an accurate measurement of the radon concentration levels in the home you are considering purchasing.
+If you are in the process of purchasing or selling a home and would like an unbiased, third-party assessment, Firstline Inspections provides radon testing for real estate transactions in both Wisconsin and Minnesota.
+We utilize specialized equipment to give you an accurate measurement of the radon concentration levels in the home you are considering purchasing (or selling).
 If the radon measurement is greater than 4 picocuries per liter, it will be recommended that you contact a qualified radon mitigation expert.

 EPA Zone 1 counties have a predicted average indoor radon screening level greater than 4 pCi/L (Highest Potential)